Type of Diabetes and Things you should know

 Learn additional information about type 1 and type 2 diabetes

-Type 1 diabetes– Type 1 diabetes can develop to anyone at any age but mostly appears before 40.
+Type 1 diabetes– Type 1 can develop to anyone at any age but mostly appears before 40.

 Diagnosis of Type 1 Diabetes:

 Medical experts and doctors check your blood sugar levels and urine to test the type 1 diabetes in a person.
-If the results of the test say you do not have enough insulin in your body it means this disease has attacked you.
+If the results of the test says you do not have enough insulin in your body it means this disease has attacked you.

 Symptoms of type 1 diabetes– Glucose remains in the blood and will not be used for energy due to lack of insulin.
 So the body tries to send the excess glucose level out of the body.
 Due to this, many symptoms start appearing, including the symptoms in the following.